hamogu/doc/source/inbrief/simsetup.rst

 .. parameter:: NumRays

-   This parameter sets the exact number of rays to run through the simulator in *ray generation mode*.
-Note, that this value is *not* the number of detected rays which will be produced (some rays maybe absorbed or scattered outside of the detector).
-This parameter specifies the number of input rays.
+   This parameter sets the number of rays *denerated* in *ray generation mode*.
+Note, some rays maybe absorbed or scattered outside of the detector, so the *detected* number of rays will in general be lower than ``NumRays``.
+To specify the number of *detected* rays, set ``NumRays`` to a negative number.
+An example for this case is given in :ref:`_sect-ex-letgplaw`.

 .. parameter:: TStart